Posts

 Image

-The biblical faith is forward-looking and integral to its doctrine of salvation is the future resurrection of the righteous dead, an event that will also mark the commencement of the New Creation.
-In the New Testament, this hope is linked to two events.
-First, the past resurrection of Jesus, and second, his future arrival at the end of the age.
-Moreover, the church’s salvation will remain incomplete until Jesus raises the dead, transforms all those still alive, and then “ gathers ” all his saints to himself.
+The biblical faith is forward-looking and foundational to its doctrine of salvation is the future resurrection of the righteous dead.
+That event will also mark the arrival of the New Creation.
+The New Testament links this to two events.
+First, the past Resurrection of Jesus.
+Second, his future arrival at the end of the age.
+Our salvation remains incomplete without our resurrection.

 Coheirs with Jesus